yannikkellerde/GNN_Hex/more_questions.md

 		2. Adapted from reference implementations: store visits, priors, q etc. in dictionary based on unique hash of position.
 			* pro: No graph copying required.
 Fewer lines and less convoluted code.
 No need to store potentially many graphs in memory.
 			* con: Need to remake the move each time when traversing the graph.
 Need to create unique hash of each position.
 Isomorphism detection via hashing sounds great, but does not work easy because otherwise order of actions (vertex indices) is not well defined.
 Thus, we hash avoiding isomorphisms.
-	- Currently the first attempt is only faster for very deep MCTS trees.
+	- Currently the first (python) attempt is only faster for very deep MCTS trees.
 Otherwise second is faster.
-	- What is the range of v from the neural network?
-In the paper it says that it is the probability of the current player winner (0-1), but at some other places and in reference impl. it seems like it is -1 for lost games.
-	- Node that just got expanded have 0 or 1 visits?
-I think 1 makes more sense, but reference impl uses 0

 + GNN:
 	- My input features to the GNN: Currently, 3D, one dim for *is neighbor of termial node 1*, one dim for *is neighbor of terminal node 2* and one dim for *Is it makers turn*.
 Should I add more?
 E.g. degree?
 Is it sensible to add is\_makers\_turn as an additional feature dimension to all nodes or is there a smarter way?